Medicare in Maryland

 Medicare Advantage in Maryland

 The Medicare Advantage (sometimes referred to as Medicare Part C) program gives you an alternative way to receive your Medicare Part A and Part B benefits –and possible Part D benefits–through Medicare-approved private insurers.
 The Medicare Advantage program is growing in popularity in Maryland and nationwide.
 Medicare Advantage plans provide all of the benefits of Original Medicare Part A and Part B (except hospice care, which is still covered by Part A even when you’re in a Medicare Advantage plan).
-Many plans include extra benefits –such as routine vision and/or dental coverage.
+Many Medicare Advantage plans include extra benefits –such as routine vision and/or dental coverage.
 Typically Medicare Advantage plans have local networks of participating hospitals, physicians and other health professionals.
 Deductibles, coinsurance and copayment amounts vary by Medicare Advantage plan, so it is a good idea to compare the Medicare Advantage plans offered where you live.
 Please note that if you have end-stage renal disease, you might not be eligible for a Medicare Advantage plan.

-Medicare Supplement (Medigap) plans in Maryland
+Medicare Supplement insurance plans (Medigap) in Maryland

 Maryland resources for Medicare beneficiaries